‘Contemporary Japanese Architecture’: Embracing nature and the need for sustainability

 Atop Mount Misen, 535 meters above the shrine of Miyajima, in Hiroshima Prefecture, Sambuichi designed a lookout that embodies this precept.
 Its raised platform appears to float in space.
 Its straight lines and flat surfaces contrast, but do not jar, with the grey boulders that surround the observatory.
 The outcrop on which it sits is unmovable, timeless even, but Sambuichi did not attempt to build a structure that would rival it in longevity.
 Exposed to the elements, the untreated cypress and cedar wood that covers its roof and walls lost its golden shine long ago.
 But the site still radiates, as the best architecture always does, its spirit unbowed, its glory undimmed.

 Martin Laflamme is a Canadian foreign service officer.
 The views expressed in this article are his own.
-A Q&A with “Contemporary Japanese Architecture” author Philip Jodidio can be read online at bit.ly/jodidio.
+Click here for a Q&A with “Contemporary Japanese Architecture” author Philip Jodidio.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.